datacraft-dsc/DEPs/7/README.md

 ## Motivation

-> “Everything should be made as simple as possible, but no simpler”
+> "Everything should be made as simple as possible, but no simpler"
 >
 > (attributed to Albert Einstein)